TienNguyen93/BTC-Prediction/README.md

 </p> -->

 <p align="justify" >
-<strong>This repository is an extended version the orignal project, CryptoMamba</strong>, that incorporates sentiment analysis to improve Bitcoin price prediction.
+This repository is an extended version of the original project, <a href="https://github.com/MShahabSepehri/CryptoMamba">CryptoMamba</a>, that incorporates sentiment analysis to improve Bitcoin price prediction.
 </p>

 Repository Includes: